krkrman/Fatura_Hackathon/README.md

 # Fatura Hackathon 2021 (Flutter)

-This is a small project consists of Three tasks for Fatura flutter hackathon.
+This is a hackathon project consists of Three tasks for Fatura flutter hackathon.

 ## Goal
 This project consists of three tasks :